ACE blood test

 What Abnormal Results Mean

 Higher than normal ACE level may be a sign of sarcoidosis.
-ACE level rises or falls as sarcoidosis worsens or improves.
+ACE levels may rise or fall as sarcoidosis worsens or improves.

 A higher than normal ACE level may also be seen in several other diseases and disorders, including: